dot-base/.github/.github/pull_request_template.md

 This closes https://github.com/dot-base/medical-dashboard/issues/XXXX

+BREAKING CHANGE: some breaking change description or DELETE this line. 🚨

 # Description 📖
 Provide a description of the changes.
 Also include motivation and context of the changes.